puzzle/jenkins-techlab/labs/04_build_triggers.md

 Changes in build triggers in scripted pipelines are only seen by Jenkins after the changed pipeline ran.
+?I dont see what is different here from the declarative pipeline.
+It also has to pull the new Jenkinsfile?

 **Note:** Verify on the Jenkins master, whether the new triggers are now visible in the configuration view.